Ellie190/Database_Systems_Tutor/README.md

 **Overview** <br>
 - Created a Employees database on MySQL workbench using the downloaded *Employees DB on GiHub*
 - Performed feature engineering on joined tables to obtain Hire Age and Current Age, Monthly and Daily salary, break down dates into Day, Month and Year.
-- Data Visualisation to figure hiring patterns, acceptable, satifying and lasting salaries and average work years.
+- Utilized Data Visualisation to figure hiring patterns, acceptable, satisfying and lasting salaries and average work years.
 - Built a dashboard to showcase results

 ![alt text](https://github.com/Ellie190/Database_Systems_Tutor/blob/master/Project/Dashboard_Tab1.png "Dashboard Tab 1")